kadena-docs/kadena-docs/docs/smart-contracts/language-features.md

 Within each category, you can click individual function names to see more information, including function signatures and examples.
 You can also view information about built-in functions using the Pact command-line interpreter and interactive REPL.

-## Pacts
+## Defpacts

-One of the key features of the Pact programming language is support for multi-step transactions using coroutines—called **pacts**—that can start, stop, continue, or rollback the execution of specific operations in a transaction.
+One of the key features of the Pact programming language is support for multi-step transactions using coroutines—called **defpacts**—that can start, stop, continue, or rollback the execution of specific operations in a transaction.

-With pacts, you can define the steps to be executed by different parties as sequential operations on the blockchain.
+With defpacts, you can define the steps to be executed by different parties as sequential operations on the blockchain.
-For example, pacts are used for cross-chain transfers where a burn operation takes place on the first chain and a mint operation takes place on the second chain.
+For example, defpacts are used for cross-chain transfers where a burn operation takes place on the first chain and a mint operation takes place on the second chain.
-Because pacts enable you to orchestrate a series of transactions in a strict sequence, they have two primary use cases:
+Because defpacts enable you to orchestrate a series of transactions in a strict sequence, they have two primary use cases:

 - For public two-party transactions—similar to an escrow process—with rules for the operations that are required to be performed by each participant to complete the transaction.
 - For private, confidential transactions that can be serialized and executed in a sequence and recorded in a private log and, predominately, involving the exchange of encrypted messages outside of the blockchain state.
+Note that private multi-step transaction aren't supported in Pact-5 or later.

-With pacts, you can enable each participant to run only a subset of functions—for example, as a buyer who can make an offer or a seller who can start a sale—while preserving the integrity of the transaction as a whole.
+With defpacts, you can enable each participant to run only a subset of functions—for example, as a buyer who can make an offer or a seller who can start a sale—while preserving the integrity of the transaction as a whole.
-For more information about defining and using pacts, see the syntax description for the [`defpact`](/reference/syntax#defpact) reserved keyword.
+For more information about defining and using defpacts, see the syntax description for the [`defpact`](/reference/syntax#defpact) reserved keyword.
 For a more detailed example of using `defpact` in a smart contract, see the Marmalade [`ledger`](https://github.com/kadena-io/marmalade/blob/main/pact/ledger/ledger.pact) contract.